BryanJacobs/FIDO2Applet/README.md

 ## Building the application

-You'll need to get a copy of:
-- com.licel.jcardsim-3.0.5
-- JavacardKit, version 3.0.4 (`jckit_304`): you can build with jckit_303 if you prefer
+You'll need to get a copy of JavacardKit, version 3.0.4 (`jckit_304`): you can build with jckit_303 if you prefer.

-Drop the jcardsim jar into the root of the repository.
 Set the environment variable `JC_HOME` to point to your jckit folder.

 Run `./gradlew buildJavaCard`, which will produce a `.cap` file for installation.